We are interested in how diversity of many kinds impacts student learning and student and teacher experience in the classroom.

 Our research has looked at diversity in a number of ways, from how gender factors into facilitating small group work to possible ways to improve retention rates for underrepresented minorities in STEM courses.

-See the full bibliography below for a complete list of projects, publications, and presentations related to Diversity research.
+See below for a full list of grants, publications, and presentations for all of our diversity-related projects.

 Evan Maina Mwangi (English) was a 2008-2009 participant in the Center's Searle Fellows Program.

 Micari, M., & Drane, D. (2007).
 Promoting success: Possible factors behind achievement of underrepresented students in a peer-led small group STEM workshop program.
 Journal of Women and Minorities in Science and Engineering, 13(3), 279–293.
 See publisher's website.